wpstonebraker/spaceman_game/README.md

 The non-player-characters (or NPCs) will display their amount of shields and armor, as well as a preview for what type of action they will dispatch when it becomes the NPC's turn.
 NPCs actions will be determined by logic, based of game conditions (for example, when shields < 50% it will dispatch a heal action).
 The computers turn is over when it has completed its action.

-Combat is completed when a character has reached 0 armor.
+Combat is completed when a character reaches 0 armor; if it is the player, the game is over.
+If it is the computer, the player advances to the next battle, and is prompted to chose a new card to add to their deck.

-Functionality & MVP
+### Functionality & MVP

 "combat" will be turn-based